Newi-M/alx-low_level_programming/0x01-variables_if_else_while/README.md

 **5. A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.**

+**6. A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.**

-**6. A program that prints the lowercase alphabet in reverse, followed by a new line.**
+**7. A program that prints the lowercase alphabet in reverse, followed by a new line.**

-**7. A program that prints all the numbers of base 16 in lowercase, followed by a new line.**
+**8. A program that prints all the numbers of base 16 in lowercase, followed by a new line.**

-**8. A program that prints all possible combinations of single-digit numbers.**
+**9. A program that prints all possible combinations of single-digit numbers.**

-**9. A program that prints all possible different combinations of two digits.**
+**10. A program that prints all possible different combinations of two digits.**

     Numbers must be separated by ,, followed by a space The two digits must be different